Ana Peláez: Professional career

-Peláez turned professional on the eve of the Aramco Team Series – Sotogrande in July 2021, where she finished T42.
-Peláez finished in a tie for 83rd at LET Q-School in December, for a very limited status on the LET in 2022.
+Peláez turned professional on the eve of the Aramco Team Series – Sotogrande in July 2021, where she made the cut and finished in a tie for 42nd.
+She finished in a tie for 83rd at LET Q-School in December, for a very limited status on the LET in 2022.
 She received an invitation to play in the Madrid Ladies Open, and secured a full LET card through victory.
 On her way to win in her debut tournament as a member, she shot a course record nine-under-par 63 in the penultimate round.
 She finished 23-under-par, six strokes clear of Linnea Ström in second.

+In her rookie season, Peláez also finished runner-up at the Aramco Team Series – Sotogrande behind winner Nelly Korda, and finished 5th in the season ranking.
+She was runner-up as LET Rookie of the Year behind Linn Grant.

+In 2023, Peláez recorded runner-up finishes at the Joburg Ladies Open, Investec South African Women's Open and Helsingborg Open, to finish the season fifth on the 2023 Ladies European Tour Order of Merit.

+Peláez finished T27 at LPGA Q-Series to earn LPGA Tour membership for 2024.
+In her rookie season, she made 4 cuts in 12 starts.
+She also made 15 starts on the LET, where she recorded a tie for 3rd at the Magical Kenya Ladies Open, a tie for 4th at Aramco Team Series – Tampa, and a solo 4th at the La Sella Open.